404xploit/DorkHunter/README.md

 2. **Improve UI/UX** (make it prettier or more intuitive)
 3. **Fix Bugs** (help squash those pesky issues)
 4. **Enhance Features** (got a cool idea? share it!)

 ---

-## ⚠️ Important Disclaimer

-**⚠️ Use Responsibly**
-This tool is intended for:
-- Ethical hacking
-- Legal security research
-- Bug bounty programs

-**Always obtain proper authorization** before testing any system or domain.

----